A Short Guide to OSHA Recordkeeping Requirements

 OSHA rescinded the electronic filing rule to protect workers’ privacy because Form 301 contains personal information about your employees, including their name, date of birth, and information about their medical care.

-Just because OSHA no longer forces you to use electronic filing doesn’t mean you should revert back to paper or a spreadsheet.
+Just because OSHA no longer forces you to use electronic filing for Form 300 and Form 301 doesn’t mean you should revert back to paper or a spreadsheet.
+In addition, your Form 300 recordkeeping affects your efficient and accurate completion and reporting of Form 300A annually.
 You can use a digital safety management system, like Safesite, to log events in real-time and synchronize your data so that your entire team can see it.

 Digital recordkeeping is the preferred way to ensure your forms are correct, up-to-date, and easy to access.
 With Safesite’s real-time incident reporting and digital OSHA 300 log, you can log recordable incidents immediately.
 You can also schedule follow-up compliance actions to ensure you take steps to protect your employees.